 In some ways it’s healthy and in their nature for boys to want to wrestle or even fight.
 However, that innate natural desire to physically fight, needs guidance, limits, and boundaries.
 My Son began the hitting stage several months ago and when he did, it caused my five year old to regress.
 I’ve had to pull out all the stops.

 I started with gentle hands but that sweet little boy laughed in my face.
 I realized rather quickly, I was going to have to be a little more intentional with him.
-I had to devise a plan, so I talked about it with my husband.
-Together we came up with a system to break this habit.

-I instruct the child that hit to look the other child in the face.
+I instruct the child that hit to look the other child or parent in the face.
 That way they really visualize and process what they’ve done.
 I ask our children, “do we hurt people that we love?”
 They always shake their heads no, then we take a time in.

 In our time in we read this book: